 Easter’s coming and since the minute before Valentine’s Day was over, the shelves in all your favourite retailers have been shoved full of eggs, easter grass, candy, toys and baskets (and of course some weird items coated in pastel to pass off as necessities to celebrate the Resurrection…).
 Target, I’ve noticed, has taken this to another level with the Trolls from last year’s Dreamworks film and they’re not holding back on the Target Exclusives.
 If you’re a troll fan, get going over to the Bullseye and clean up!

+General Mills kicking it old school in high gear!!!!
+Grab three boxes of GM cereal in specially-marked retro boxes, cut off the order form and send in the clearly marked receipt and you could be the proud owner of a retro cereal tee!
+Yeah, I know cereal is expensive but I got 3 large boxes (not the 12 oz) for $2.99 each at Target and had coupons from the paper.
 This is for real just like in the day- no online participation kids, you’ve got to fill out a form and use a stamp.
 The cereals you’r e looking for are Cheerios, Honey Nut Cheerios, Lucky Charms, Cinnamon Toast Crunch, or Cocoa Puffs at Target stores.
 No fear if you can’t find the box you want (after I spent 20 minutes trying to climb a shelf to get that last box of Lucky Charms, not knowing they’d moved them all to the end cap….) – you can pick any shirt on the form.
 Ergo: 2 boxes Lucky Charms + 1 box Cheerios = 1 Cinnamon Toast Crunch tee if that’s what you’re after.
 Get em quick though, only til supplies run out!